sifive/block-pio-sifive/README.md

 The first candidate inferred by `duh-portinf` is pretty close but is missing the `ACLK` and `ARESETn` signals.
-Find the node corresponding to the reference in `busInterfaces` and add the following fields to it's port map
+Find the node corresponding to the reference in `busInterfaces` and add the following fields to its port map
 ```
 "ACLK": "clk",
 "ARESETn": "reset_n",